Blog

 Can I bill for work done by other clinicians, nurses, allied health professionals or MOAs?

 No. Currently the LFP model only pays for physician work and time.
-You can not bill for the work or time of other professionals that you delegate to (though conversations with government about how team-based care will be supported are ongoing).
+You cannot bill for the work or time of other professionals that you delegate to (though there has been discussion about how team-based care may be supported in the future).
 However, you may bill for your indirect time for talking to learners about a patient following the visit.
 You can also bill for your indirect time if the learner calls, texts or otherwise consults with you during a patient visit.
 The simple distinction is that you can bill for your work and time, but not another team member’s.

 Why is there no counselling code?